AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 The QC framework is nevertheless backward compatible and can handle the old and the new storage system.

+## Tuning the rates to avoid 100% CPU usage

+When running `o2-qc` or other qc binaries, the system will show that the processes use 100% of the CPU.
+This is due to the default rate for data source devices.

+Simply start the DPL driver with `--rate 10000` and it should solve the problem.
+The rate might have to be adapted to your workflow.

 ---

 [← Go back to Quickstart](QuickStart.md) | [↑ Go to the Table of Content ↑](../README.md) | [Continue to Advanced Topics →](Advanced.md)